 In the early 2000s, ghost hunting TV shows helped many people learn more about paranormal research and haunted sites.
 That helped this field expand, almost overnight.

 However, many viewers were disappointed when they went ghost hunting, themselves.

-But this week, a news report confirmed what I’ve been saying… and more concisely (and perhaps more authority) than I have.
+Recently, a news report confirmed what I’ve been saying… and more concisely (and perhaps with more authority) than I have.

-The article is “5 Myths about Reality Television,” and it’s in the Washington Post.
+The article is “5 Myths about Reality Television,” and it was in the Washington Post newspaper.